CamaraLab/STvEA/examples/mapping_tutorial.md

 Read in CODEX data
 ------------------

-Goltsev et al. used CODEX to image the protein expression of tissue sections from 3 normal BALBc mice ( <https://www.cell.com/cell/fulltext/S0092-8674(18)30904-8> ).
-We downloaded their segmented and spillover corrected data as FCS files from <http://welikesharingdata.blob.core.windows.net/forshare/index.html>.
+We downloaded the segmented and spillover corrected data from Goltsev et al. as FCS files from <http://welikesharingdata.blob.core.windows.net/forshare/index.html>.
 Here we load the expression of the protein and blank channels, cell size, and spatial coordinates from that file.

 ``` r
 data("codex_balbc1")